apollographql/datasource-rest/README.md

 ```

 ### API Reference

+`RESTDataSource` is designed to be subclassed in order to create an API for use by the rest of your server.
+Many of its methods are protected.
+These consist of HTTP fetching methods (`fetch`, `get`, `put`, `post`, `patch`, `delete`, and `head`) which your API can call, and other methods that can be overridden to customize behavior.

-To see the all the properties and functions that can be overridden, the [source code](https://github.com/apollographql/datasource-rest/tree/main/src/RESTDataSource.ts) is always the best option.
+This README lists all the protected methods.
+In practice, if you're looking to customize behavior by overriding methods, reading the [source code](https://github.com/apollographql/datasource-rest/tree/main/src/RESTDataSource.ts) is the best option.

 #### Properties

 ##### `baseURL`
 Optional value to use for all the REST calls.
 If it is set in your class implementation, this base URL is used as the prefix for all calls.
 If it is not set, then the value passed to the REST call is exactly the value used.
+See also `resolveURL`.

 ```js title="baseURL.js"
 class MoviesAPI extends RESTDataSource {